All Episodes

 I fucking love the hustler.

-Yeah, black and white Paul Newman.
+Black and white Paul Newman.

-And it's an Oscar-winning performance.
+And it's an Oscar winning performance.

 You like Taxi Driver?

-Yeah, yeah, I do like Taxi Driver.
+I do like Taxi Driver.

-I fucking love Taxi.
+Right now, I fucking love Taxi Driver.

 I think you know what I think about it.